Skip to main content

 Analysis

 #33 914 successfully completed the parade route and arrived at the Falls Villge town green with the other cars.
-Upon arriving at the town green, the pilot chatted with onlookers about the #33 car while making minimal preparations to secure the car so he could wander the green, meet with friends, and look at other cars.
-These preparations include turning off and removing the race car's master key, securing the car's ignition key (it uses a stock ignition lock), and closing the valve between the dry sump oil tank and the engine.
+Upon arriving at the town green, its pilot chatted with onlookers about the #33 while making minimal preparations to secure the car so he could wander the green, meet with friends, and look at other cars.
+These preparations included turning off and removing the race car's master key, securing the car's ignition key (it uses a stock ignition lock), and closing the supply valve between the dry sump oil tank and the engine.
 This last step is done between sessions at the track to reduce the amount of oil that may drain back to the engine due to gravity; in excess, too much drainback could result in an engine case filled with oil (causing smoky startups) and in theory could possibly hydrolock the engine.

 To avoid starting the engine with the oil valve closed, the team has developed a process where the master key is clipped to the closed oil valve's handle via a caribiner, reminding the driver to turn on the valve before inserting the master key.
 The ignition key is rarely, if ever, removed from the ignition lock.